inductiva/inductiva/docs-sources/scale-up/benchmark/benchmarking.md

 - Validate that performance improvements justify increased costs

 ### How Benchmarks Work
-The `Benchmark` API class handles the complexity of resource provisioning, parallel execution, and result aggregation, allowing you to focus on defining meaningful test scenarios.
+The `Benchmark` API class handles the complexity of resource provisioning, runs management, and result aggregation, allowing you to focus on defining meaningful test scenarios.

 ## `Benchmark` Class
 ### Core Concepts